scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - the predecessor TRC reaches its expiration time (`notAfter`); or
 - a subsequent TRC update (i.e., the successor to the new TRC) is announced.

 In a base TRC, `gracePeriod` value MUST be zero.
 In a non-base TRC, `gracePeriod` SHOULD be greater than zero.
 The defined duration SHOULD provide sufficient overlap between the two TRCs to ensure uninterrupted operations within the ISD.
-If the grace period is too short, some Control Plane AS certificates may expire before the corresponding ASes can fetch an updated version from their CA.
+If the grace period is too short, some control plane AS certificates may expire before the corresponding ASes can fetch an updated version from their CA.

 ### `noTrustReset` {#notrustreset}